sevcan01/sevcan01/README.md

 🚀 Who Am I?

-Hi, I'm Sevcan I'm an expert in frontend development, specializing in HTML, CSS, React, and JavaScript.
+Hi, I'm Sevcan I'm an expert in frontend development, specializing in HTML, CSS, JavaScript,  React | React Native.
 I build interactive and user-friendly websites and applications using these technologies.
 I'm creative, problem-solving oriented, and focused on delivering projects with great user experiences.

 🌱 My Skills